Biswajeet Chatterjee

-Biswajeet Chatterjee (born 14 December 1936), known mononymously as Biswajeet, is a veteran Indian actor, producer, director, singer and politician known for his work in Bengali cinema and Hindi cinema.
+Biswajeet Chatterjee (born 14 December 1936), known mononymously as Biswajeet or Biswajit (/bn/; /hi/), is a veteran Indian actor, producer, director, singer and politician known for his work in Bengali cinema and Hindi cinema.

 Early career

 He made his acting debut in the Bengali films with the legendary icon Uttam Kumar in Mayamrigo (1960) and Dui Bhai (1961), both superhits, then he relocated to Bombay.
 In 1962, he performed in the film Bees Saal Baad which was actually offered first to Uttam Kumar but he rejected and was the first film produced by Hemant Kumar, and then followed by Kohraa, Bin Badal Barsat, Majboor, Kaise Kahoon, and Paisa Ya Pyaar.

 His filmography includes Mere Sanam (1965), Shehnai, Aasra (1964), Night in London, Yeh Raat Phir Naa Aaygi (1966), April Fool (1964), Kismat (1968), Do Kaliyan (1968), Ishq Par Zor Nahin and Sharaarat (1972).
 He was usually paired with notable actresses such as Asha Parekh, Waheeda Rehman, Mumtaz, Mala Sinha and Rajshree.

 Biswajit appeared in Rekha's debut film Anjana Safar (1969) (later re-titled Do Shikaari).
 Though Anjana Safar was blocked by the censors and not released until 10 years later, a scene from the film which shows him kissing Rekha appeared on the pages of the Asian edition of Life magazine.
 Rekha had complained that during the filming of one of the romantic scenes, Biswajit unexpectedly kissed her for 5 minutes against her will, and the entire crew started cheering and whistling while she was in tears.

 Between acting in Bollywood movies, Biswajit has returned to Calcutta to act in Bengali films, including Chowringhee (1968) and Garh Nasimpur with Uttam Kumar and Kuheli and much later, Srimaan Prithviraj (1973), Jai Baba Taraknath (1977) and Amar Geeti (1983).

 Apart from acting, Biswajeet also sings and performs in concerts.
-In the 1970s, he cut a disc of two Bengali modern numbers Tomar Chokher Kajole and Jay Jay Din, both composed by Salil Choudhury.
+In the 1970s, he cut a disc of two Bengali modern numbers Tomar Chokher Kajole (1970) and Jay Jay Din (1969), composed by Nachiketa Ghosh and Salil Chowdhury Respectively.